-Colorado State University (CSU) has issued its April forecast for the 2021 Atlantic Hurricane Season.
-The forecast calls for 17 named storms, 8 hurricanes, and 4 major hurricanes (Category 3+) between the months of June and November.
+Colorado State University (CSU) has issued its June forecast for the 2021 Atlantic Hurricane Season.
+The forecast, which is largely unchanged from the April forecast, calls for 18 named storms, 8 hurricanes, and 4 major hurricanes (Category 3+).
+This includes Tropical Storm Ana, which formed prior to June 1.

-With the release of their forecast, CSU is predicting above-normal tropical cyclone activity in the Atlantic Basin during the upcoming 2021 season.
+With the release of their forecast, CSU is predicting slightly above-normal tropical cyclone activity in the Atlantic Basin during the rest of the 2021 season.
 The report cites several factors as to how and why this activity was forecast.
-The biggest reason surrounds the fact that the tropical Pacific Ocean remains characterized by weak La Niña conditions.
-While there is an expectation of an eventual transition from La Niña to ENSO-neutral conditions during the summer months, it is unlikely that El Niño conditions will be prevalent during the 2021 Atlantic Hurricane Season.
+The biggest reason surrounds the fact that the tropical Pacific Ocean remains characterized by ENSO-neutral conditions, which ended the La Niña phase seen prominently in 2020 and early 2021.
+The group cities an expectation that ENSO-neutral conditions are likely to persist during the peak hurricane season months (August, September, October).
+It is unlikely that El Niño conditions will occur this year.
 El Niño typically correlates with reduced tropical activity in the Atlantic Ocean; while La Niña conditions often lead to enhanced cyclogenesis.
-The most recent statistical and dynamical ENSO model output from NOAA currently highlights a 44 percent likelihood of a La Niña event during the peak development month timeframe (August-October) and a 46 percent chance of ENSO-neutral conditions.
-There is just a 10 percent chance of El Niño.
+The most recent statistical and dynamical ENSO model output from NOAA currently highlights a 50 percent likelihood of ENSO-neutral conditions and a 42 percent likelihood of a La Niña event during the peak development month timeframe (August-October).
+There is just an 8 percent chance of El Niño.